GHorningKane/comp333bartekgavin/README.md

 Work split was even :).
 We did have a lot of issues with github version control though haha, we got it worked out in the end.

 # HW2 Readme Section
+To start navigating one must go to 'index.php'

 # Setting Up Development Environment: